 Forget me not

 5 years later I had an email from this girl which said the following.
 “I hope you can help me.
-I have had lessons now for 5 years and i have been to every other school in Birmingham but none of them are teaching properly and none of them will write me a letter after each lessons telling me how I’m doing.
+I have had lessons now for 5 years and I have been to every other school in Birmingham but none of them is teaching properly and none of them will write me a letter after each lessons telling me how I’m doing.
 You’re my last hope so I really hope you can help”.

 I replied saying that she had already tried lessons with me and if she’d kept learning with me she would have got it all done 4 and a half years ago!
-I never heard back so i suppose she is still going around all the schools looking for someone to write her letters.
+I never heard back so I suppose she is still going around all the schools looking for someone to write her letters.